 Of course, as you may expect, there are a bunch of cafes in a touristy place – which, in Spiti, is Kaza.
 As is synonymous with Indian Tourist destinations, you will find a German Bakery (not run by a German evidently) here.
 But, there’s so much more to what meets the eye!
 The rates are decent, and the food is usually delicious.

 You’ll find mainstream Indian, Tibetan, and some international cuisines on your hunt for restaurants here.
 Sol café enjoys a lot of popularity amongst the tourists and honestly serves good pancakes for your breakfast needs.
-The Himalayan Café, Hotel Deyzor, and Taste of Spiti are other good recommendations from the area.
-The Raangyul café is also a sleepy little restaurant which has some lip-smacking, value-for-money thalis!
+Sakya Abode, The Himalayan Café, and Taste of Spiti are other good recommendations from the area.
+The Raangyul café is also a sleepy little restaurant that has some lip-smacking, value-for-money thalis!

 But, honestly, the best way to enjoy local cuisine is to ask your local homestay to make something for you!